Introduction of Recruiting vs Talent Acquisition:

 Commonly, it follows a predefined process that helps HR pros to hire the top industry specialists in a flash.

-To recruit better, a recruiter must be familiar with the latest trends, job market, and competition.
-Along with that, they should keep in mind the company’s business and what is its expectations from the new hires.
+To recruit better, a recruiter must be familiar with the latest trends, the job market, and competition.
+Along with that, they should keep in mind the company’s business and what are its expectations from the new hires.

 This process starts with an open position and ends once the hiring is made for that.
 It is a short-term process but quite useful when needed.